 - Motivated to conduct research with a faculty member, although prior research experience is not required

-- Expected graduation with bachelor’s degree in Spring 2022
+- Expected graduation with bachelor’s degree in 2025

 - U.S. citizen, non-citizen national, or permanent resident

 - Individuals from demographic groups underrepresented in STEM fields are especially encouraged to apply (including those who identify as African American/African descent/Black, Hispanic/Latino Latina, Pacific Islander, Native Hawaiian, or Native Alaskan, individuals with documented disabilities, students receiving Pell Grant financial aid, and/or first-generation college-bound students)

 - All applicants must be hard-working, collaborative, persistent, and curious, with high attention to detail and good time management skills